andyantonio/dr_tourism_project/README.md

 ## Methodology:

-•	Data cleaning and preprocessing performed in R, automating the handling of yearly Excel files.
+•	Data cleaning and preprocessing performed in R, automating the retrieval and handling of yearly Excel files.
 •	Time series forecasting implemented using SARIMA models, with model selection based on RMSE.
-•	Dashboard created in Power BI, presenting key insights through interactive visualizations.
+•	Dashboard created in Power BI, presenting key insights on general trends through interactive visualizations.

 ## Data Source: